 A student previously classified as a nonresident may be reclassified as of any residence determination date.
 A residence determination date is that day immediately preceding the opening day of instruction for any session during which the student proposes to attend.

-Reclassification Petitions are to be submitted to the Admissions and Records Office.
+Residency Petitions are to be submitted to the Admissions and Records Office.

 Petitions must be submitted prior to the semester for which the reclassification is to be effective.
 Extenuating circumstances may be considered in cases where a student fails to petition for reclassification prior to the residency determination date.
-In no case, however, may a student receive a non-resident tuition refund after the date of the first census, based on the outcome of Reclassification Petition.
+In no case, however, may a student receive a non-resident tuition refund after the date of the first census.

 Written documentation may be required of the student in support of the reclassification request.